 The student must register as a student with a disability by providing documentation of ADD/ADHD to the Disability Services Office.
 A comprehensive psycho-educational or neuropsychological assessment is the tradional means of demonstrating the significant impact of the ADD/ADHD upon academics.

-The Student then should schedule an appointment to discuss individual learning needs and to identify appropriate accommodations with the Assistant Dean of Students for Disability Services by calling 757-221-2510.
+The student then should schedule an appointment to discuss individual learning needs and to identify appropriate accommodations with the Director of Disability Services by calling 757-221-2510.
 Disability Services is located in the Dean of Students Office, 109 Campus Center.
 Office hours are 8:00 a.m. to 5:00 p.m.
 Monday through Friday.
 As part of the registration process, students will be expected to sign a Release of Information Form giving consent to the sharing of information with the Student Health Center, the Counseling Center, and the professional that has diagnosed ADD/ADHD.

 III.
 Learning Assistance Assessment